DEvil0000/ansible-role-gopass/README.md

 # ansible-role-gopass

-installs gopass debian package from github releases and everything needed to use a yubikey
+installs gopass package from github releases and everything needed to use a yubikey

+tested on:
+* ubuntu
+* fedora